Keyboard shortcuts

 Output on failure:

-$ git std check "added new feature"
+$ git std lint "added new feature"

 ✗ invalid: missing type prefix